 To learn more about using this plugin, watch the video below or visit the plugin website here: WD Instagram Feed

 (Instagram Feed WD Plugin for WordPress)

 Congratulations!
 Now you know how to add your instagram feed to your WordPress website or blog.

-Have you found this tutorial useful?
-Feel free to use the share buttons below to share this page with others.
+Was this tutorial useful?
+Please feel free to use the social links below and share this article with other WordPress users.

 WordPress.com, the hosted WordPress service, offers loads of useful features to users that are lacking in the self-hosted version from WordPress.org.
 The self-hosted version of WordPress, however, is the preferred option for serious website owners and bloggers, as it puts them in complete control of their digital presence.

 To learn more about the difference between WordPress.com and WordPress.org, see this tutorial: